blmhemu/selfhost/README.md

 Make sure rpi0 and nas0 are available at 192.168.0.100 and 192.168.0.101 respectively (Configure either in router or static ip in the node)

-For password-less ansible setup do the following
+For password-less ansible setup do the following on the nodes.

 ```shell
 ## Setup your server